yannikkellerde/GNN_Hex/more_questions.md

 + GNN:
 	- My input features to the GNN: Currently, 3D, one dim for *is neighbor of termial node 1*, one dim for *is neighbor of terminal node 2* and one dim for *Is it makers turn*.
 Should I add more?
 E.g. degree?
 Is it sensible to add is\_makers\_turn as an additional feature dimension to all nodes or is there a smarter way?

+## Additional Notes:
++ I fixed a bug that resulted in the dead and captured algorithm not finding some captured cells for maker, while it found them for breaker.
+This does not change the theoretical value of the game in any position, but can make it easier to play for breaker and this might explain why we found a better breaker winrate in the DQN experiment.